martsberger/tablepyxl/README.md

 ## Introduction

-Openpyxl is a bridge between html tables and [openpyxl](http://openpyxl.readthedocs.org/en/default/).
+Tablepyxl is a bridge between html tables and [openpyxl](http://openpyxl.readthedocs.org/en/default/).
 If you can make an html table, you can make an Excel workbook.

 ## Usage